 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-The eustachian tubes are small passageways that connect the upper part of your throat (pharynx) to your middle ears.
-When you sneeze, swallow or yawn, your eustachian tubes open, allowing air to flow in and out.
-But sometimes a eustachian tube might get plugged.
-This is called eustachian tube dysfunction.
-When this happens, sounds may be muffled and your ear may feel full, or you may have ear pain.
+The Eustachian tube is a small passageway that connects your throat to your middle ear.
+When you sneeze, swallow or yawn, your Eustachian tubes open.
+This keeps air pressure and fluid from building up inside your ear.
+But sometimes an Eustachian tube might get plugged.
+This is called Eustachian tube dysfunction.
+When this happens, sounds may be muffled, and your ear may feel full.
+You may also have ear pain.

 - Your ears may feel plugged or full.